 Hurt is something that every one has experienced.
 People experience both emotional hurt and physical hurt.
-Although physical hurt can be very painful, it is emotional hurt that is harder to get over, and, because it is an 'unseen' hurt, sometimes emotional hurt goes unrecognized or is altogether denied.
+Although physical hurt can be very painful, it is emotional hurt that is harder to get over.
+Because it is an "unseen" hurt, sometimes emotional hurt goes unrecognized or is altogether denied.

 Physical Hurt and Emotional Hurt

 Physical hurt occurs when the body experiences pain.
 To hurt physically means that some part of the body is damaged.
 The pain is the signal the body sends to the brain to let the brain know that something is wrong and to wait for sometime so that the injury can be healed.

 Suppose you burn your hand on the stove.
 The resulting pain you feel causes hurt and lets you know that you need to move your hand away from the stove and do something to stop the pain.

 Emotional hurt has to do with the feelings of a person.
 When faced with a great loss, an embarrassing moment, or a gigantic adversary, you feel emotional hurt.
 Some people say that emotional hurt can be so strong that it feels just as bad or worse than physical hurt.

 A simple burn may cause physical hurt, but a terrible burn can cause both physical and emotional hurt as in the case of people who are left paralyzed or have lost limbs.
 Getting over hurt like that is two-fold because they have to get over both the physical hurt as well as emotional hurt.

 Because emotional hurt can cause such pain, it is our nature to lash out at those around us who may or may not be responsible for the pain that we are in.
 Although it is something everyone feels, emotional pain is not something that everyone readily admits to.